Best renters insurance in California

 Best for fast claims process

 Earning a high score in the J.D.
-Power study, Lemonade is another option for renters in California.
-It offers a separate earthquake policy for Californians and a Giveback program, which donates unused premiums to a charity of your choice at the end of each year.
-Lemonade also features AI-supported claims, which allows claims to be paid in seconds.
-For those wanting a fast and easy claims process completely online or on their phone, Lemonade might be one of the best renters insurance companies in California.
+Power study, Lemonade may also offer some of the best insurance for apartment or rental home dwellers.
+It has a separate earthquake policy for Californians and a giveback program, which donates unused premiums to a charity of your choice at the end of each year.
+Lemonade also features AI-supported claims, which could mean a quick payout in the event of a covered loss.

 Pros